ricardoapl/w10-facemessenger-autopsy/README.md

 To install W10-FaceMessenger @ Autopsy you must:
 1. Create a folder named `w10-facemessenger` inside `python_modules`
 2. Place `ingest_module.py` into this new folder
-3. Place the folder containing the binary distribution of W10-FaceMessenger into this same folder
+3. Place the W10-FaceMessenger executable into this same folder

 The final result should resemble: